makerdao/community/governance/polls/Vault Compensation Plan Approval Poll - September 7, 2020.md

 ## Next Steps

-If this poll resolves with a plurality of voters in support of 3% through 24.67% compensation, the compensation working group will proceed with development and voting steps outlined in phase 2 of the vault compensation plan.
+If this poll resolves with a majority of votes in favor of 3% through 24.67% compensation, the compensation working group will proceed with development and voting steps outlined in phase 2 of the vault compensation plan.

-If the poll resolves to “0% (oppose vault compensation)”, this matter will be considered closed by governance and no further action will be taken regarding vault compensation.
+If this poll resolves with a majority of votes in favor of “0% (oppose vault compensation)”, this matter will be considered closed by governance and no further action will be taken regarding vault compensation.

-If the poll resolves to “Oppose current compensation plan (support vault compensation)”, the community can continue discussing the matter in the Maker forums to determine the best path forward.
+If this poll resolves with a majority of votes in favor of “Oppose current compensation plan (support vault compensation)”, or if this poll resolves with no option receiving at least 50% support, this will be considered a vote of no confidence in the current vault compensation working group.
+While working group members will remain available for consultation, other members of the community will be empowered to take leadership over the vault compensation process.
 ---

 ## Resources

-Additional information about the Governance process can be found in the [Governance Risk Framework: Governing MakerDAO](https://community-development.makerdao.com/governance/governance-risk-framework)
+If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and set up your wallet to vote.

-Demos, help and instructional material for the Governance Dashboard can be found at [Awesome MakerDAO](https://awesome.makerdao.com/#voting).
+Additional information about the Governance process can be found in the [Governance Risk Framework: Governing MakerDAO](https://community-development.makerdao.com/governance/governance-risk-framework).

 To participate in future Governance calls, please [join us](https://community-development.makerdao.com/governance/governance-and-risk-meetings) every Thursday at 16:00 UTC.

-To add current and upcoming votes to your calendar, please see the [MakerDAO Public Events Calendar](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk@group.calendar.google.com&ctz=America/Los_Angeles&pli=1)
+To add current and upcoming votes to your calendar, please see the [MakerDAO Public Events Calendar](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk@group.calendar.google.com&ctz=America/Los_Angeles&pli=1).